What Is Protein Food and Why Is It Important?

 1. Supports Muscle Growth and Maintenance

-Protein is essential for building and maintaining muscle mass, making it crucial for athletes, bodybuilders, and anyone looking to stay active and strong.
+Protein is essential for building and maintaining muscle tone and mass, making it crucial for athletes, bodybuilders, and anyone looking to stay active and strong.

 2. Aids in Weight Management